 Welcome to your direct line of fantasy football advice, our mailbag article series powered by the Fantasy Football Advice Network.

-This is your source for the Week 2 burning questions and where we provide expert insights to help you make informed fantasy football decisions.
-As the new season unfolds, we understand that you’re eager for advice that can give you the edge.
+This is your direct line to expert fantasy football advice, where we tackle your Week 3 questions and provide valuable insights to help you make informed decisions.
+As the season progresses, we understand the importance of making the right choices to secure those crucial wins.
 Our team at In-Between Media is here to answer your queries and keep your fantasy rosters strong.

 If you would like to submit a question, be sure to tag us over on the Fantasy Football Advice Network, the fantasy football community where players and supporters support each other.
 For more in-depth analysis and debate on each question, check out our latest episode of “The In-Between Fantasy Football Podcast.”